openearth/rws-bathymetry/index.md

 ### [](#insitu)In-situ data
 * **Water levels**.
 Measurements from devices in the surroundings of the areas of interest have been downloaded from Matroos[GIVE LINK URL!!! ]
-* **Jarkus data**.
+* **Jarkus transects**.
 Profiles measured along the Dutch coast, measured on a yearly basis with singlebeam mounted on boats and lidar sensor mounted on planes.
 This dataset is mainly used for validation of satellite-derived produtcs.
-* **Vaklodingen**.
+* **Vaklodingen 2d map**.
 Multibeam measurements performed with ships.
 Approximately 3 years of overpass, depending on the area.
 This dataset is mainly used for validation of satellite-derived produtcs.
+* **LIDAR 2d map**.
+Measurements from airborne mounted radar operating in the optical spectrum.

 #### here water level signal